reflectoring/reflectoring.github.io/_posts/2021-06-26-complete-guide-to-cors.md

 ### Type of CORS Requests Sent By Browser

-The browser sends three types of CORS requests: `simple`, `preflight`, and `requests with credentials`.
 The browser determines the type of request to be sent to the "Cross-Origin server" depending on the kind of operations we want to perform with the resource in the "Cross-Origin server".

+The browser can send three types of requests to the "Cross-Origin server":
+- `simple`
+- `preflight`
+- `requests with credentials`

-Let us understand these request types and observe these requests in the browsers' network log by running an example.
+Let us understand these request types and observe them in the browsers' network log by running an example in the subsequent sections.

 #### Simple CORS Requests (GET, POST, and HEAD)
-Simple requests are sent by the browser for performing operations it considers safe in the "Cross-Origin server" because they do not change the state of any existing resource.
+Simple requests are sent by the browser for performing operations it considers safe like a `GET` request for fetching data or a `HEAD` request to check status.
 The request sent by the browser is simple if one of the below conditions applies:

 - The HTTP request method is `GET`, `POST`, or `HEAD`
 - The HTTP request contains a CORS safe-listed header: `Accept`, `Accept-Language`, `Content-Language`, `Content-Type`.
-- When using the Content-Type header, the only values allowed are: `application/x-www-form-urlencoded`, `multipart/form-data`, or `text/plain`
+- When the HTTP request contains `Content-Type` header, it contains as it's values: `application/x-www-form-urlencoded`, `multipart/form-data`, or `text/plain`
 - No event listeners are registered on any [XMLHttpRequestUpload](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest/upload) object
 - No `ReadableStream` object is used in the request